-The cash flows estimate is supplemented by an explicit risk adjustment to cover the uncertainty for non-financial risk.
+The cash flows estimate is supplemented by an explicit risk adjustment to cover the uncertainty of cash flows for non-financial risk.
 These two elements constitute the fulfilment cash flows of the contracts.
 A contractual service margin is added representing the expected gain or loss on future services related to a group of contracts.